 In this study, it was demonstrated that the growth of esophageal cancer can be inhibited significantly by BJOE.
-Especially at low concentration and medium concentration, the inhibitory effect of BJOE on esophageal cancerous cells was much higher than that of the normal cells.
-The values of EC50 and LC50 further verified the conclusion, suggesting it may be the suitable concentration of BJOE in the application.
-In addition, it was also demonstrated that the BJOE in the concentration of 8 μg/mL has a significant inhibitory effect on the capability of invasion and migration of esophageal cancerous cells, while the inhibitory effect of migration of JAR was lower than that of EC109.
-It may because the resistance of different cells varies, or the concentration might not be suitable to JAR.
-These findings may suggest that BJOE is promising in the treatment esophageal cancer.
+Especially at low and medium concentrations, the inhibitory effect of BJOE on esophageal cancerous cells was much higher than on normal cells.
+EC50 and LC50 values further verified the conclusion, suggesting it may be the suitable concentration of BJOE in the application.
+In addition, it was also demonstrated that 8 μg/mL BJOE significantly inhibits invasion and migration of esophageal cancerous cells, while the inhibitory effect of migration of JAR was lower than that of EC109.
+This may be because the resistance of different cells varies or that the concentration might not be suitable for JAR.
+These findings suggest that BJOE is a promising treatment for esophageal cancer.

-The viability assay and clonogenic assay were also employed to determine whether BJOE could enhance radiosensitivity of esophageal cancer.
+Viability and clonogenic assays were employed to determine whether BJOE could enhance radiosensitivity of esophageal cancer.
 Our results showed that BJOE markedly inhibited the viability and proliferation of EC109 and JAR cells during radiotherapy.
-Besides, it was shown by Hoechst 33, 258 staining that BJOE combined with radiotherapy can significantly promote the apoptosis of esophageal cancerous cells, which indicated the possibility that the radiosensitivity of esophageal cancerous cells was increased due to the apoptosis induced by BJOE.
+In addition, it was shown by Hoechst 33, 258 staining that BJOE combined with radiotherapy can significantly promote apoptosis of esophageal cancerous cells, indicating the possibility that the radiosensitivity of esophageal cancerous cells was increased due to the apoptosis induced by BJOE.